maxdorx/maxdorx.github.io/_tabs/about.md

 order: 4
 ---

-# About Me

-Hey 👋 I’m Osama.
+# Hey 👋 I’m Osama.

 I’ve always been the kind of person who takes things apart just to see how they work.
 That habit followed me into tech — breaking, fixing, and re-building computers, networks, and servers until it finally became a career.